zhouych87/ObjectIdentification/README.md

 # Data

-*.csv files are the experiment data file.
+*.csv files are the recorded experiment data files.

 **For one grasping**